 If you look after your child at home, you can take unpaid child care leave from your work until the child’s third birthday.
 You can apply for child home care allowance (kotihoidon tuki) from Kela for the duration of the leave.
 You can also apply for home care allowance if you do not have a job.
 Further information: Family leave.

 You can receive child home care allowance for the period during which your child does not participate in municipal day care but is taken care of in other ways, for example in private early childhood education.
 Child home care allowance is always paid to the child’s parent or other guardian.
 Normally, child home care allowance is not paid abroad.

-Kela will pay child home care allowance if:
+Kela will pay child home care allowance in the following situations:

-- at least one of the parents is working in Finland and on the basis of this is covered by Finnish social security.
+- At least one of the parents is working in Finland and is covered by employment pension insurance.

 Child home care allowance consists of basic allowance and a supplement whose amount depends on the family’s income and the municipal supplement, if your municipality pays one.
-Check from your local social services office whether your municipality pays municipal supplement.
+Ask your municipality of residence or Kela whether you get municipal supplement.
 The basic allowance is the same for all and is not affected by the family’s income.